utec-cs2901-2019-2/singleton-pattern-grupo-uno/readme.md

     return instance;
 ```
 ### What happens if more than one instance is created?
  - Second instance might try to reboil milk, or waste electricity wating for milk , or burn because all of the milk has gone to another boiler.
+Furthermore, 2 boilers might pick up the same milk object and make 2 bars, when we did't actually have the milk for them!